 Unfortunately, the pervasiveness of kidney diseases in Singapore is worrying.
 According to statistics from the National Kidney Foundation (NKF), Singapore ranks first in the world for diabetes-induced kidney failures, and fourth in the world for prevalence of kidney failures, with 5.5 new cases diagnosed every day.

-1.1.
-Diabetes as the leading risk factor for kidney diseases
+1. Diabetes is the leading risk factor for kidney diseases

 Scientists believe that chronic high blood sugar levels can wreak havoc on most organ systems and the blood vessels associated with them.
 The kidneys are highly susceptible, with each of them housing about a million filtering units – called nephrons – which are filled with tiny blood vessels responsible for cleansing the blood.
 The damages diabetes causes in the kidneys can lead to a number of serious kidney conditions, including: